 - KardiaMobile (AliveCor) - ECGs use this medical diagnostic tool to detect Atrial Fibrillation and other conditions related to heart rate.

-- Leaf Sensor (Leaf Healthcare Inc.) - Used for pressure injury prevention, this wearable tracks a person's turn frequency, turn angle, and damage caused when blood flow returns to tissue.
+- Leaf Sensor (Leaf Healthcare Inc.) - This wearable is used for pressure injury prevention and tracks a person's turn frequency, turn angle, and damage caused when blood flow returns to tissue.

 - Owlet Monitor Duo (Cheeky Rascals) - An infant's heart rate and oxygen levels can be tracked by this device while connected with a smartphone.